 If some strings contain data that is not supposed to be translated (e.g., placeholders, other technical entities), you can hide them from translators.
 To do this:

 By default, all source strings of the project are displayed in Content > Strings.
 If necessary, you can filter out strings using the available filter options (Issues, Comments, Screenshots, Visibility and project labels).

 You can add context to the string and set the max. length of the translation.

 Once the translation limits are exceeded, the system notifies the contributor that translation should be shorter.

-Some file formats allow editing (adding, deleting, and modifying) of the source texts directly in Crowdin Enterprise so you can do the necessary corrections without updating the source file via Content > Files.
+Some file formats allow editing (adding, deleting, and modifying) of the source texts and string identifiers directly in Crowdin Enterprise so you can do the necessary corrections without updating the source file via Content > Files.
 Check the full list below: